skghdhere/angular-crash-todolist/README.md

 # AngularCrashTodolist

 Test project to practice firebase auth, database and angular material.
+This will be deployed to firebase hosting.